esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 pretty_print_outputs(sentences, model_outputs)
 ```

-This code outputs the Top-3 emotions that each of the two sentences convey.
+This code outputs again a list of dictionaries with the `top-k` (`k=3`) emotions that each of the two sentences convey.
 In this case, the first sentence evokes (in order of likelihood) *dissapointment*, *sadness* and *annoyance*; whereas the second sentence evokes *love*, *neutral* and *approval*.
 Note however that the likelihood of each prediction decreases dramatically below the top choice, so perhaps this specific classifier is only useful for the top emotion.

 ::: callout
-Because the _classifier_ is a very small neural network, it can be quickly trained to choose between the classes for your custom classification problem.
-As mentioned before, this classifier is just a one-layer neural layer with a softmax that assigns a score that can be translated to the probability over the label classes (in this case 1 of the 28 emotions) given the input hidden state provided by BERT, which _encodes_ the meaning of the entire sequence in it.
+Because the _classifier_ is a very small neural network, it can be quickly trained to choose between the classes for your custom classification problem, without needing a big amount of annotated data.
+As mentioned before, this classifier is just a one-layer neural layer with a softmax that assigns a score that can be translated to the probability over a set of labels, given the input features provided by BERT, which _encodes_ the meaning of the entire sequence in its hidden states.
 :::

 ![BERT as an Emotion Classifier](fig/bert4b.png)

+# Understanding BERT Architecture

+This will help to understand some of the strengths and weaknesses of using BERT-based classifiers.

-# Understanding the Tokenizer and Embedder
+## Tokenizer and Embedder

 We should look now more in detail at how the tokenizer is working.
-To do this we can load the pre-trained tokenizer and model and play a bit with them.
+To do this we can load the pre-trained tokenizer and model separately (instead of using the pipeline), and play a bit with them.
+The tokenization step might seem trivial but in reality models' tokenizers might make a big difference in the end results of your classifiers, depending on the task you are trying to solve.

 We can feed a sentence into the tokenizer to observe how it outputs a sequence of vectors (also called a *tensor*: by convention, a vector is a sequence of scalar numbers, a matrix is a 2-dimensional sequence and a tensor is a N-dimensional sequence of numbers), each one of them representing a wordPiece:

 ```python